coditory/changelog-parser/README.md

 ### Trigger release process from CHANGELOG.md

-In this example release steps are triggered when:
+Release steps are triggered when:
 - it's a master branch
-- changelog has different version then last publish `v*` tag
+- changelog has different latest version then last published tag matching `v*`

 This is just a sample action that uses java with gradle.